carallon/pharos-controller-api/sphinx-src/http-api/override.rst

       - ``"group"``
     * - ``num``
       - integer
       - Optional.
-Group, fixture, or space number depending on ``target``.
+Group or Fixture number depending on ``target``.
 Group 0 means the *All Fixtures* group.
       - ``1``
     * - ``intensity``
       - integer or string